fekoneko/piximan/README.md

 - Download illustrations / manga / ugoira / novels
 - Download different sizes (resolutions) of the illustrations / manga
+- Download orginal or English-translated work metadata if available
 - Download your bookmarks or bookmarks of another user
 - Download by work ID
 - Download from list